Ebaka716/searchV3/memoryBank/activeContext.md

 _This document tracks the current work focus, recent changes, next steps, and important decisions._

+## Recent Major Changes (June 2024)
+- **Sidebar Offset Refactor:** Sidebar now uses a hardcoded 52px top offset for robust SSR and Vercel compatibility.
+No dynamic headerHeight measurement is used.
+- **Expand/Collapse Button:** The sidebar expand/collapse button now always uses the PanelLeftIcon for both states, with no custom SVG or fill logic.
+Button is centered when collapsed and right-aligned when expanded.
+- **HeaderHeight Prop Removed:** All logic and props related to dynamic headerHeight have been removed from AppSidebar and MainLayout.
+- **Linter/Build Fixes:** Removed unused imports, props, and type logic.
+Fixed all linter and build errors related to sidebar and layout.
+- **Build/Deploy Workflow:** Confirmed clean builds locally and on Vercel.
+Merged dev to main after all fixes.
+- **Card System Overhaul:** All major UI cards (e.g., TickerOverviewCard, StackedConversationCard) are now modular, compact, and use shadcn/ui components for structure and buttons.
+ConversationButton is a reusable, compact, shadcn/ui-based button for all stacked/conversation actions.
+Dialogue entry spacing increased for clarity.
+Placeholder cards are being replaced by real, styled components in all templates.

+## Current Focus & Next Steps
+- Maintain robust, SSR-safe layout patterns for all shared UI (header/sidebar/main).
+- Continue to ensure all UI logic is production-safe and deployable without layout shift or SSR bugs.
+- Continue replacing all placeholder cards in templates with real, styled card components.
+- Ensure all new cards/components use shadcn/ui primitives for consistency and accessibility.

 - Project scaffolded with Next.js and shadcn/ui
 - Routing and component folders set up as described
 - All work aligns with modular, variant-driven, and collaborative principles